Saxophone: Unusual variants

 Since the 1950s, saxophones with non-metallic bodies have occasionally been in production.
 Such instruments have failed to gain acceptance over a number of issues including durability, repairability, and deficiencies in key action and tone.
 The best known of these efforts is the 1950s Grafton acrylic alto saxophone used briefly by Charlie Parker and Ornette Coleman.
 It had a production run of over 10 years as a budget model saxophone.
-The polycarbonate Vibratosax is in production as a low cost alternative to metal saxophones.
+The polycarbonate Vibratosax is in current production as a low-cost alternative to metal saxophones.
 Wooden Sawat saxophones are made in Thailand on a small scale.
 Opinions vary on the significance of body materials to sound.

-The fingering scheme of the saxophone, which has had only minor changes since the instrument's original invention, has presented inherent acoustic problems related to closed keys below the first open tonehole that affect response of, and slightly muffle, some notes.
+The fingering scheme of the saxophone, which has had only minor changes since the instrument's original invention, has presented inherent acoustic problems related to closed keys below the first open tone hole that affect response of, and slightly muffle, some notes.
 There is also a lack of tactile consistency between key centers, requiring extra effort from the player to adjust modes of muscle memory when moving between key centers.
 There have been two noteworthy efforts to remedy the acoustic problems and awkward aspects of the original fingering system:

-The Leblanc Rationale and System saxophones have key mechanics designed to remedy the acoustic problems associated with closed keys below the first open tonehole.
+The Leblanc Rationale and System saxophones have key mechanics designed to remedy the acoustic problems associated with closed keys below the first open tone hole.
 They also enable players to make half-step shifts of scales by depressing one key while keeping the rest of the fingering consistent with that of the fingering a half step away.
 Some Leblanc System features were built into the Vito Model 35 saxophones of the 1950s and 1960s.
 Despite the advantages of that system, acceptance was impaired by the expense and mechanical reliability issues related to the complexity of certain key mechanisms.

 The chromatic, or linear fingering, saxophone is a project of instrument designer and builder Jim Schmidt, developing a horn maximizing tactile and logical consistency between every interval regardless of the key, and avoiding the acoustic problems associated with closed keys below the first open tone hole.
 Several working prototypes have been built and presented at trade shows.
 Production of this original and expensive saxophone is on an individual order basis.